Why Cultural Knowledge is Important for Representing Foreign Clients

 • Role of lawyers in their country of origin

 By immersing oneself in the above matters, a lawyer seeking to serve foreign-born clients will begin to develop a sense of cross-cultural empathy, which can be a valuable asset when developing and cultivating client relations.
+The same is sometimes referred to as cultural intelligence, cultural quotient (CQ), and even cultural competence.
 Foreign-born clients will likely have an increased sense of trust and respect for an attorney who has taken time to learn his or her culture.

 Once lawyers have conducted their own research into their clients’ cultural and ethnic backgrounds and develop a basic understanding of the each of the above issues, lawyers should not be afraid to ask their clients questions about their clients’ language, culture, and life experiences in their country of origin.
 This will no doubt serve to further develop the attorney-client relationship and can provide excellent insight on how to best approach the client and how to most effectively meet his or her needs.